We Can Stay Quiet or We Can Decide to Speak Out

 Absolutely nothing has changed.

 We are creating new songs that we are incredibly excited to share with you all.
-One in particular called "Speak Out" which is a reflection of America 2017.
+One in particular called "Speak Out" which is the current reflection of America.
 Lyrics include:

 Speak out, raise your voice